-Either way, it is imperative that you ensure the sums insured or preset limits are adequate for your own personal requirements.
+You must set your sums insured carefully.
+Sums insured and limits must be adequate for your personal requirements.
 When assessing the amount of cover required, it is important to consider the replacement value, rather than the current market value, for items as the policy cover is new for old.
 For example, a 5 year old ipod may be worth £40 now (market value) but to replace it with a new ipod may cost £100 (replacement value).

 No two people are identical as we all have different possessions, so the onus rests upon you to ensure your sums insured are adequate.